duyanh82/AreaCalculator/README.md

 # AreaCalculator
-A menu-driven C# Console-application that allows users to calculate the area of Circle, Rectangle, Polygon
+A menu-driven C# Console-application that allows users to calculate the area of Circle, Rectangle and Polygon.